-Ladislav Lelkes joined the Crimson Tide as an assistant coach in January of 2019 after previously working with head coach Lindsey Devine at East Tennessee State.
+Ladislav Lelkes joined the Crimson Tide as an assistant coach and recruiting coordinator in January of 2019 after previously working with head coach Lindsey Devine at East Tennessee State.

 Emily Orrick enters her first season as Alabama volleyball's director of operations in 2019.

 Orrick previously worked alongside head coach Lindsey Devine at ETSU as a graduate assistant for the 2017 and 2018 seasons.

 The Bucs made back-to-back NCAA Tournament appearances during her two years with the team, including the program's highest win total in in 35 years in 2018.
 ETSU earned an at-large bid to the 2018 NCAA Tournament, the first team in Southern Conference history to do so.

 Before joining the staff at ETSU, Orrick was a standout volleyball player at Illinois State, where she played two seasons.
 She appeared in all 33 matches and 124 sets during her senior year and earned AVCA All-America honorable mention honors and AVCA All-Region accolades.
 She was an All-MVC First-Team selection in each of her two seasons and MVC Libero of the Year, as well as being named to the MVC Championship All-Tournament Team.
 She set multiple Illinois State records for on defense, including digs in a match (42) and digs in a season (732), while ranking third among NCAA Division I players in digs-per-set.
 Orrick also concluded her career with records for digs-per-set in a season (5.90) and a career (5.39).
 She also finished her career ranked sixth in school history in career digs (1,304), despite playing for just two seasons.
 Orrick was a five-time MVC Defensive Player of the Week selection in 2014 and was a Senior CLASS Award nominee.